ircnet-com/Clis/README.md

 # About
 Clis (Channel list service) is a service to list IRC channels.
 It replaces the deprecated /LIST command and also offers a REST API.

-Clis is basically a remake of [Alis](https://www.ircnet.com/articles/alis) written in Java.
+It is basically a remake of [Alis](https://www.ircnet.com/articles/alis) written in Java.

 # IRC Commands
 Show help: